Criteria for International Students

 For information and applications for SAT, write to: College Board ATP, Box 592, Princeton, New Jersey 08541, U.S.A or apply online by using the registration form at http://www.collegeboard.org.

-Applications must include the US$35.00 processing fee.
 Applications from international students will not be considered until all materials, including WES or ECE evaluation, TOEFL, and application fee have been received by the Office of Admissions.
 All documents and supporting materials must be sent to the Office of Admissions at least three months in advance of the students proposed entrance.
-The required $35 application fee cannot be waived, deferred, or delayed.
-The fee must be paid by traveler's check, money order, or check drawn on a US bank.
-Checks from foreign banks are not acceptable.
-The fee is not refundable.

 The international student must have sufficient funds to cover all fees, transportation, and living expenses.
-For academic year 2013-2014 the amount needed for admissions is set at US $33,765 with adjustments for a spouse and/or other dependents.
+Please go to the Bursar's webpage to see the amount needed for admissions.
 The Office of Admissions has limited funds for scholarships or fellowships and cannot guarantee other forms of financial aid.
 Therefore, an Affidavit of Support and certified evidence of a sponsor's financial capability must be submitted.
 Forms are available at the Office of Admissions or from the Tuskegee University web site.